 It’s easy to identify a J-Custom guitar by the “J-Custom” logo on the headstock.
 The J lettering symbolizes the fact these guitars are made in Japan.
 The J series was introduced in the early ’90s as a way for Ibanez to show its ability to create premium guitars.

-These are the top-of-the-line, most intricate, and beautiful instruments that Fujigen Gakki produces in Japan.
-The J-Custom designation is given to instruments that are produced by only a single luthier at the Fujigen Gakki company.
-That’s why each J-Custom guitar is a true work of art, and why they are some of the most sought-after instruments in the world.
+These are top-of-the-line!
+The most intricate, and beautiful instruments that Fujigen Gakki produces in Japan.
+The J-Custom designation is not given to all instruments.
+Only those that are produced by a single luthier at the Fujigen Gakki company.
+That’s why each J-Custom guitar is a true work of art!
+It’s also why they are some of the most sought-after instruments in the world.

 Also, the J-Custom series includes intricate fretboard inlay designs and exotic wood tops.
-They are usually produced in a smaller quantity than other models, due to the extra time and care that goes into making each one.
+They are usually produced in smaller quantities than other models.
+This is due to the extra time and care that goes into making each one.
 That means that if you’re lucky enough to own a J-Custom guitar, you can be sure that it’s truly unique.

 Ever wonder where Squier guitars are made?